Introduction

 Server configuration

-The long-term goal of Spaceships is to support configuration of everything in the game, including the physics, weapons, other objects and the goal of the game (how players can actually "win"), similar to how games like Luanti currently are.
+The long-term goal of Spaceships is to support configuration of everything in the game, including the physics, weapons, and other objects, similar to how games like Luanti currently are.

 Right now Spaceships isn't there yet, but game servers are pretty configurable.